 2.1.4 Embryo transfer and knowingly using the semen or progeny of animals produced by embryo transfer is prohibited.

 Note: The prohibition on use of embryo transfer extends to a single generation.
-In other words, if the sire or dam of an animal was produced by embryo transfer then that animal cannot be bought into a Animal Welfare Approved flock.
-New farms with existing livestock produced by embryo transfer should contact the Animal Welfare Approved office for further advice.
+In other words, if the sire or dam of an animal was produced by embryo transfer then that animal cannot be bought into a AWA flock.
+New farms with existing livestock produced by embryo transfer should AGW for further advice.

 2.1.5 In breeding programs, attention must be paid to breed characteristics that will improve welfare such as udder health, susceptibility to lameness, and longevity.